-&lt;sup>45 Vern L. Bullough, 'On Being Male in the Middle Ages', pp. 31-45; S. Mosher Stuard, 'Burdens of Matrimony.
+45 Vern L. Bullough, 'On Being Male in the Middle Ages', pp. 31-45; S. Mosher Stuard, 'Burdens of Matrimony.
 Husbanding and Gender in Medieval Italy', pp. 61-71; L. Mirrer, 'Representing "Other" Men.
 Muslims, Jews, and Masculine Ideas in Medieval Castilian Epic and Ballad', pp. 169-86, all Lees (ed.)
 Medieval Masculinities.

-&lt;sup>46 D.M.
+46 D.M.
 Hadley and J.M.
 Moore, '"Death Makes the Man"?
 Burial Right and the Construction of Masculinity in the Early Middle Ages', pp. 21-38; S.F.
 Tougher, 'Images of Effeminate Men: The Case of Byzantine Eunuchs', pp. 89-100; M.J.
 Ailes, 'The Medieval Male Couple and the Language of Homosociality', pp. 214-237, all Hadley (ed.)
 Masculinity in Medieval Europe.

-&lt;sup>47 J. Murray, 'Mystical Castration.
+47 J. Murray, 'Mystical Castration.
 Some Reflections on Peter Abelard, Hugh of Lincoln and Sexual Control', pp. 73-91; R.M.
 Karras, 'Separating the Men from the Goats.
 Masculinity, Civilization and Identity Formation in the Medieval University', pp. 189-213; S. McSheffrey, 'Men and Masculinity in Late Medieval London Civic Culture.
 Governance, Patriarchy and Reputation', pp. 243-78, all Murray (ed.)
 Conflicted Identities.

-&lt;sup>48 Janet Nelson, 'Monks, Secular Men and Masculinity, c.
+48 Janet Nelson, 'Monks, Secular Men and Masculinity, c.
 800', in Hadley (ed.)
 Masculinity in Medieval Europe, p.
 131.

-identified in several essays and which we might therefore expect to find as features of gentry masculinity.
-49 Impregnating women as an aspect of heterosexual behaviour, for example, was highlighted by Michael Bennett as an important part of military masculinity in Anglo-Norman England, whilst Jo Ann McNamara argued that 'engaging in sex, if only in the sense of boasting to other men and joining with them in common celebration of the subordination of women' was necessary to the construction of masculinity in general.
-For some groups of men, as Shaun Tougher has demonstrated in reference to Byzantine eunuchs, the failure to perform in this respect could be seen as failure as a man.
-Even men in holy orders, forbidden from engaging in sex, could still be affected by the perception that the desire to have sex was a particularly masculine characteristic.
-As Robert Swanson has argued, these men were saved from being rendered unmanly by representing the absence of sex as a deliberate and difficult choice, the triumph of masculine mind over feminine body.
-In this case the proof of masculinity lay in the ability to resist man's 'natural' inclination towards sexual activity, to the extent that, in Jo Ann Mcnamara's words, 'temptation came to anchor masculine chastity'.
-53 Even so, as Patricia Cullum argues, this idea was not fully absorbed by clerics themselves, some of whom risked punishment in order to prove that they were 'real men' through fornication and
+Some characteristics of masculinity reoccur with a frequency that suggests they were common to men of diverse social groups.
+Vern Bullough characterised the main features of medieval masculinity as 'impregnating women, protecting dependants, and serving as provider to one's family', characteristics that are identified in several essays and which we might therefore expect to find as features of gentry masculinity.
+49 Impregnating women as an aspect of heterosexual behaviour, for example, was highlighted by Michael Bennett as an important part of military masculinity in Anglo-Norman England, whilst Jo Ann McNamara argued that 'engaging in sex, if only in the sense of boasting to other men and joining with them in common celebration of the subordination of women' was necessary to the construction of masculinity in general.50 For some groups of men, as Shaun Tougher has demonstrated in reference to Byzantine eunuchs, the failure to perform in this respect could be seen as failure as a man.
+51 Even men in holy orders, forbidden from engaging in sex, could still be affected by the perception that the desire to have sex was a particularly masculine characteristic.
+As Robert Swanson has argued, these men were saved from being rendered unmanly by representing the absence of sex as a deliberate and difficult choice, the triumph of masculine mind over feminine body.52 In this case the proof of masculinity lay in the ability to resist man's 'natural' inclination towards sexual activity, to the extent that, in Jo Ann Mcnamara's words,

-&lt;sup>49 Bullough, 'On Being Male', p.
+49 Bullough, 'On Being Male', p.
 34.

-&lt;sup>50 J.A.
+50 J.A.
 McNamara, 'The Herrenfrage.
 The Restructuring of the Gender System, 1050-1150', in Lees (ed.)
 Medieval Masculinities, p.
 8; M. Bennett, 'Military Masculinity in England and Northern France c.
 1050-1225', in Hadley (ed.)
 Masculinity in Medieval Europe, pp. 71-88.

-&lt;sup>51 Tougher, 'Images of Effeminate Men', p.
+51 Tougher, 'Images of Effeminate Men', p.
 100.

-&lt;sup>52 R.N.
+52 R.N.
 Swanson, 'Angels Incarnate: Clergy and Masculinity from Gregorian Reform to Reformation', in Hadley (ed.)
 Masculinity in Medieval Europe, pp. 160-77.